ABOUT THE WORK

 ABOUT THE ARTIST

-Kati Gegenheimer was born in Bucks County, PA, in 1984 and lives and works in Philadelphia, PA, where she is an Assistant Adjunct Professor at the Tyler School of Art and Architecture.
-She received a MFA in Painting and Printmaking from Yale University in 2013 and a BFA in Printmaking and Art History from the Tyler School of Art in 2007.
-Her work has been exhibited in solo exhibitions at Kristen Lorello, New York, NY, 2024, North Orange, Montclair, NJ, 2022 and Gross McLeaf, Philadelphia, PA, 2021.
-Group and two-artist exhibitions include Kati Gegenheimer | Chenlu Hou, Kristen Lorello, New York, NJ, 2023, Mars in Cancer, David Peterson Gallery, Minneapolis, MN, 2023, Reveries, Peep Projects, Philadelphia, PA, 2022, and Good Pictures, curated by Austin Lee, Jeffrey Deitch, New York, NY, 2020.
-Gegenheimer’s work has been featured in Create Magazine, Maake Magazine and I Like Your Work Podcast and has been reviewed in Impulse Magazine and Title Magazine.
-She is the recipient of a Yaddo Artist Access Grant and a smART Ventures Grant, and has been granted artist residencies at The Goldey House Artist Residency, the Elizabeth Murray Artist Residency, and the Pollock-Krasner Residency at Yaddo, Saratoga Springs, NY.
-Gegenheimer is represented by Kristen Lorello, New York, NY.
+Gegenheimer (b.
+1984, Bucks County, PA) lives and works in Philadelphia, PA, where she is an Assistant Adjunct Professor at the Tyler School of Art and Architecture.
+She received a MFA in Painting and Printmaking from Yale University in 2013 and a BFA in Printmaking with a minor in Art History from the Tyler School of Art in 2007.
+Her work has been exhibited in solo exhibitions at Kristen Lorello, New York, NY, (2024), North Orange, Montclair, NJ, (2022) and Gross McLeaf, Philadelphia, PA, (2021).
+Group and two-artist exhibitions include Kati Gegenheimer | Chenlu Hou, Kristen Lorello, New York, NY, (2023), Mars in Cancer, David Peterson Gallery, Minneapolis, MN, (2023), Reveries, Peep Projects, Philadelphia, PA, (2022), and Good Pictures, curated by Austin Lee, Jeffrey Deitch, New York, NY, (2020).

 CV